-- C. Resources are considered available both when actually available and when the applicant/recipient has a legal interest in a liquidated sum and has the legal ability to make such sum available for support and maintenance. - However, in the event of joint ownership of an asset, there is an opportunity to rebut the presumption of ownership of the resource.
+- A. No family shall be eligible for cash assistance if the combined value of its available resources (reduced by any obligations or debts with respect to such resources) exceed one thousand dollars (\$1,000).
+Eligibility is denied or terminated if the value of available non-exempt resources exceeds the one thousand dollar (\$1,000) limit. - B. Resources are considered available both when actually available and when the applicant/recipient has a legal interest in a liquidated sum and has the legal ability to make such sum available for support and maintenance. - However, in the event of joint ownership of an asset, there is an opportunity to rebut the presumption of ownership of the resource.
 (Refer to 210-RICR-40-00-3).
-The RIW Administrator, assistant administrator or RIW supervisor is consulted when there is a question of ownership of resources that cannot be otherwise resolved. - D. The applicant's resources include those of the spouse in the home (with the exception of persons applying in loco parentis and not applying for assistance for his/her own needs).
-A child's resources include his/her own and those of the eligible or ineligible parent(s) and stepparent with whom s/he is living. - E. The sponsored non-citizen's resources include the deemed resources of the sponsor and sponsor's spouse (see § 2.17.2 of this Part).
-However, in a joint RI Works program/SSI household, the resources which are solely the SSI recipient's are not counted for RI Works purposes. - F. The information the individual supplies on the Application for Assistance, both at application and redetermination about his/her current or terminated resources, is documented through bank books, property records, and other similar documentary sources. - G. The agency representative must advise the recipient to inform the agency of any changes in his/her resources that may affect his/her eligibility.
+The RIW Administrator, assistant administrator or RIW supervisor is consulted when there is a question of ownership of resources that cannot be otherwise resolved. - C. The applicant's resources include those of the spouse in the home (with the exception of persons applying in loco parentis and not applying for assistance for his/her own needs).
+A child's resources include his/her own and those of the eligible or ineligible parent(s) and stepparent with whom s/he is living. - D. The sponsored non-citizen's resources include the deemed resources of the sponsor and sponsor's spouse (see § 2.17.2 of this Part).
+However, in a joint RI Works program/SSI household, the resources which are solely the SSI recipient's are not counted for RI Works purposes. - E. The information the individual supplies on the Application for Assistance, both at application and redetermination about his/her current or terminated resources, is documented through bank books, property records, and other similar documentary sources. - F. The agency representative must advise the recipient to inform the agency of any changes in his/her resources that may affect his/her eligibility.
 Such changes are noted in the electronic case record.

-H. Trusts
+G. Trusts

-- 1. Any funds in a trust, and the income produced by that trust to the extent it is not available to the assistance unit, shall be considered inaccessible to the assistance unit if all of the conditions listed below are met by the trust arrangement. - a.
+Any funds in a trust, and the income produced by that trust to the extent it is not available to the assistance unit, shall be considered inaccessible to the assistance unit if all of the conditions listed below are met by the trust arrangement.

+- a.
 No assistance unit member has the power to revoke the trust arrangement or change the name of the beneficiary. - b.
-The trustee administering the trust is either - A court or an institution, corporation, or organization that is not under the direction or ownership of any assistance unit member; or - (2) An individual appointed by the court who has court imposed limitations placed on his or her use of the funds; or

-- (3) An individual whose responsibilities are governed by the terms of the irrevocable trust, and who is furthermore not under the direction or control of any assistance unit member(s) in any way. - c.
+The trustee administering the trust is either - (1) a court or an institution, corporation, or organization that is not under the direction or ownership of any assistance unit member; or - (2) an individual appointed by the court who has court imposed limitations placed on his or her use of the funds; or - (3) an individual whose responsibilities are governed by the terms of the irrevocable trust, and who is furthermore not under the direction or control of any assistance unit member(s) in any way. - c.
 Trust investments made on behalf of the trust do not directly involve or assist any business or corporation under the control, direction, or influence of an assistance unit member. - d.
 The Department may request that the trustee execute a statement that s/he/it is not under the direction or control of any member(s) of the assistance unit.